bscotch/stitch/README.md

 ## Features <a id="features"></a>

-### Modules <a id="modules"></a>
+### Module Import/Installation <a id="modules"></a>

-GameMaker Studio has mechanisms to import assets from one GameMaker project into another, as well as an "extensions" system, but these can both be unwieldy to manage and have many drawbacks.
-We use a custom solution for this that we simply call "Modules".
+Importing assets from one GMS2 project into another is a painful process, especially when you want to re-import updated assets.
+Stitch uses a custom solution for this that we call "Modules".
 A "module" is a collection of assets that have a common folder name in their path.
 For example, for a module called "TitleScreen" and an asset hierarchy including:

 + `sprites/TitleScreen/{module content}`
 + `sounds/menus/TitleScreen/{module content}`